johannschopplich/unlazy/docs/guide/usage.md

 // Useful when unmounting components or removing images dynamically
 ```

-The `lazyLoad` function returns a cleanup function that removes all event listeners and ResizeObservers.
-Call this function when unmounting components or when images are no longer needed to prevent memory leaks.
+The `lazyLoad` function returns a cleanup function that removes event listeners and ResizeObservers.
+Call this when unmounting components or removing images to prevent memory leaks.

 ## Auto Calculation of the `sizes` Attribute